sosy-lab/cpachecker/doc/Benchmark.md

   like in this example:
   `<benchmark timelimit="900s" hardtimelimit="1000s" ...`
-  The soft time limit is automatically passed as parameter to CPAchecker, so there is no need to specify the `-timelimit` option manually.
+  The soft time limit is automatically passed as parameter to CPAchecker, so there is no need to specify the `--timelimit` option manually.

 - *Memory*.
   The memory limit is specified in SI units (i.e., 1 MB = 1,000,000 Bytes)